AC Milan- A dynasty back on the rise

 *

 On March 24 1986, Italian media tycoon Silvio Berlusconi was named the 21st president of Milan.
 He owned the club from 1986 to 2017.
 Under his ownership, Milan was the cream of the crop in European Football for large periods.
-Milan meant business the next few years bringing in the likes of Roberto Donadoni and Dario Bonetti.
+Milan meant business in the next few years, bringing in the likes of Roberto Donadoni and Dario Bonetti.
 Slowly but steadily, the club progressed and ushered in a new era that commenced with the arrival of “The Prophet of Fusignano” Arrigo Sacchi.

 The Man.
 The Myth.
 The Legend